Blue group — PALINDROMES

 Actually belongs to: HORROR MOVIES MINUS 'S'

-although 'sinner' could be a palindrome, in this context it belongs to the horror movies category
+although 'sinner' could be a palindrome, in this context it belongs to horror movies without the letter 'S'

 Actually belongs to: STARTING WITH SLANG FOR ZERO